hpc/charliecloud/doc-src/tutorial.rst

   -rw-rw---- 1 reidpr nerds 0 Sep 28 16:21 /tmp/baz/foo

-This concludes our discussion of how a Charliecloud container interacts with its host. principal Charliecloud quirks.
+This concludes our discussion of how a Charliecloud container interacts with its host and principal Charliecloud quirks.
 We next move on to installing software.